DIY Slime is the new popular activity for kids. Come see How To Make Slime for Kids that's easy and doesn't contain Borax.

 TIP: It’s easiest to add the items before you mix in the saline solution.

-As for cost, slime is pretty cheap to make since the ingredients are easy to find at your local retail store or Amazon.
-Brands such as Elmer's have made a large profit off of the goo since everyone is making and DIYing the slime themselves.
+Brands such as Elmer's school glue have made a large profit off of the goo since everyone is making and DIYing the slime themselves.
 Often times stores like Michael's are sold out of glue or foam balls because so many people are making their own slime!

 Interesting Slime Facts